Voresh/voresh.github.io/quotes.md

 ## Stewart Lynch
 > It is a slow library (STL) it is overcomplex, it tries to be too generic to be good for everyone, but its not that really good for anyone.

+## Andreas Fredriksson
+> I think that is the thing we as programmers are very poor at doing which is to step away from what I think is reasonable and be willing to listen to someone who is going to make you uncomfortable.
+If you work with someone who's extremely artistic, right?
+Or someone who wants to sort of push the envelope and stuff, it's going to be uncomfortable.
+You are going to be like, I don't know if we can do that.
+But if you push through and you persevere, that's how you get great stuff.